Want to attract flying squirrels in your backyard?

 #2- Use Food to Attract Them

 Squirrels love nuts and seeds.
-Flying squirrels also falls into this.
+Flying squirrels also fall into this.
 Generally, you can find flying squirrels snacking on acorns, nuts, berries, and some protein sources.

 #3- Place Squirrel Feeder